 so-LAN-num (so-LAY-num) a-mer-ih-KAY-num

-Solanum americanum Mill. is the correct and accepted scientific name for the Black Nightshade.
+Solanum americanum Mill. is the accepted scientific name for the Black Nightshade.
 It was named and decried by Philip Miller in the 8th edition of Gardeners Dictionary in 1768.

 The genus, Solanum L., was described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 1,224 species in the Solanum genus (as of 5-1-21 when I last updated this page).
-The genus is a member of the nightshade family, Solanaceae, with 100 other genera.
-Those numbers could change as updates are made.
+As of 12-18-21 when this page was last updated, Plants of the World Online lists 1,236 species in the Solanum genus.
+The genus is a member of the nightshade family, Solanaceae with 100 other genera.
+Those numbers could change as updates are made by POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER PLANT ID.

 I spotted a few Solanum americanum, the Black Nightshade, on the farm while taking wildflower photos for a post on September 14 in 2018.
 Strange I had never seen these plants before even though I have been in the spot they were growing many times over the summer.
 I thought they were Black Nightshade even though I had not seen one in person before.
 I double-checked with a few websites and they were indeed Solanum americanum.
 I went back to take more photos after a couple of days and the plants were completely gone… I suppose the only explanation would be that the cows ate them.
 I find that quite weird since they had apparently been there for quite some time for the plants to have been as big as they were.
 Why would the cows just decide to eat them then?
 These plants are highly toxic, even to livestock… Unfortunately, I have not seen any more Black Nightshade on the farm or anywhere else I go wildflower hunting since 2019…